2020PB/police-brutality/reports/Oregon.md

 ### Peaceful protester tear gassed | May 30th

-Footage shows a small cluster of protesters chanting "I can't breathe."
+Footage shows a small cluster of protesters chanting "I can't breathe" near Lincoln and Broadway.
 At 1:15 in the footage, without warning, police fire tear gas, causing most protesters flee.
 Some canisters can be seen thrown back towards police.

 Police then proceed down the street.
 More tear gas is fired at 4:30 in the footage.